The Road Less Travelled: Being a Dad with Cystic Fibrosis

 I had more to consider as a parent with CF than other parents.
 As I said before, sometimes I had to go against my instincts and put my health second.
 There was the extra tiredness to contend with, for example, alongside the increased risk of infection and exposure to the elements when I took Felix out of the house.

-I’ve had to miss out on some “life moments” other parents take for granted
+I’ve had to miss some “life moments” other parents take for granted

 Generally, I do as much as I can.
 I act like any typical dad when I'm running around with Felix, which I know he appreciates.
 One special bond is our love of sports.
 Indeed, we now play field hockey for the same team on Saturdays in London, which is magical.